mitodl/mitx-grading-library/docs/grading_lists/single_list_grader.md

 If you give this `cat`, it will tell you that you've got the wrong length, and won't use up an attempt.

-`Length_error` is False by default.
+By default, `length_error` is set to False.
 If you set `length_error` to True, then all answers in a tuple of lists (rather than a single answer list) must have the same length.

 ## Empty Entries